BrianMillerS/ebike_usage_regression/README.md

 - [Project Summary](#project-summary)

 # Project Takeaway
-The goal of this project is to better understand what chemical and physical characteristics make a good wine.
-Using measurements from 1600 red wines, and their median professional wine score, we'll use machine learning to predict wine scores and what wine characteristics lead to better wine scores.
+The goal of this project was to understand the patterns of E-bike usage and create a predictive model that can forecast the number of riders per hour based on time and weather conditions.
 - Four models were tested: XGBoost, Random Forest, Logistic Regression, and Naive Bayes
 - XGBoost outperformed other models due to its superior handling of complex variable interactions and its flexibility in fine-tuning
 - XGBoost achieved a test accuracy of 0.85, F1 Score of 0.86, and an ROC AUC of 0.91
 - Higher alcohol content was the best indicator of increased wine quality
 - Sulphate content and acidity were the next best indicators of increased wine quality, they may contribute to a wine's aroma and flavor

+The insights and predictive model from this project could enable Capital Bikeshare and similar companies to make evidence-based decisions about where and when to allocate resources, leading to increased operational efficiency and customer satisfaction.

 <img src="images/results_summary_table.png" width="532" height="225">